zowe/zowe-dependency-scan-pipeline/performance/server/README.md

 npm install
 ```

-- Build and run the project
+- Start the project

 ```
-npm run build
 npm start
 ```

-Finally, navigate to http://localhost:3000 and you should see the template being served and rendered locally!
+Finally, navigate to https://localhost:19000 and you should see the template being served and rendered locally!